MrTuckie/ALB_PRO_2019-2/README.md

 IoT for the world.

-Made by Arthur Lorencini, João (GadoMan) Nunes, Antônio Drago.
+Made by Arthur Lorencini, João Victor Nunes, Antônio Drago.